Growing Urban Bicycle Networks: Discussion

-Finally we discuss the effect of growing bicycle networks on limiting street networks for car traffic.
-It is unclear whether to interpret a change from directness $D\approx0.8$ to $D\approx0.6$ as substantial or inconsequential.
-We deem it more important to discuss whether a small or a large change is \emph{desired}.
-There are arguments for both sides: From the perspective of car-dependent transport planning the change should be small to not disrupt the existing system too abruptly \cite{mattioli2020political,lamb2020discourses}.
+Concerning the change from directness $D\approx0.8$ to $D\approx0.6$, it is unclear whether to interpret it as substantial or inconsequential.
+Following considerations of long-term systems design as above, we deem it more important to discuss whether a small or a large change is \emph{desired}.
+There are arguments for both sides: From the perspective of car-dependent transport planning the change should be small to not disrupt the existing system too abruptly \cite{mattioli2020political,lamb2020discourses,oecd2021tsn}.
 From the perspective of sustainability, human-centric urban planning, and climate research, the change should be large to boost efficient bicycle transport, livable cities, and to fight climate change effectively.
 Indeed, the CROW manual states that directness should be higher for cyclists than for cars \cite{crow2016dmb}.
-On top of that it could be argued that our Copenhagen-style model of building a relatively sparse sub-network for cyclists is not going far enough.
-For example, it could be inverted into a Barcelona-style model where dense patches of living streets -- Superblocks -- are built within a sparse sub-network of automobile arterials \cite{nieuwenhuijsen2020utp}.
-In any case, resistance to such ideas needs to be anticipated \cite{gossling2020cnt,lamb2020discourses}, and reclaiming inefficiently used urban space for humans requires vigorous policy making following leading examples such as the Netherlands \cite{schepers2017dutch,feddes2020hard}.
-The necessity of doing so is backed by ample evidence from sustainability science, and if implemented persistently it will facilitate the transition to car-free cities to counteract climate change, providing extraordinary benefits to public health and urban livability on the side \cite{nieuwenhuijsen2016cfc,klanjcic2021iuf,prietocuriel2021pte,caiazzo2013air}.
+On top of that it could be argued that our eurocentric Copenhagen-style model of building a relatively sparse sub-network for cyclists is not going far enough, or that it could be out of place in other socio-cultural or land-use contexts \cite{cervero2009influences, hughes2012evolution, bijker1997bicycles}.
+For example, it could be inverted into a Barcelona-style model where dense patches of living streets -- Superblocks -- are built within a sparse sub-network of automobile arterials \cite{nieuwenhuijsen2020utp,oecd2021tsn}.
+In any case, resistance to such ideas needs to be anticipated \cite{gossling2020cnt,lamb2020discourses}, requiring vigorous policy making and a well-informed civil society following leading examples such as the Netherlands \cite{schepers2017dutch,feddes2020hard}.
+Sustainability science provides overwhelming evidence for the societal benefits of following such persistent implementations, facilitating the transition to cities with sustainable transport systems to counteract climate change effectively, and providing extraordinary benefits to public health and urban livability \cite{european2004rcs,nieuwenhuijsen2016cfc,klanjcic2021iuf,prietocuriel2021pte,caiazzo2013air,brand2021ccm}.